nunopicado/FastDecorators/README.md

 # The example:
 This example was created in **Object Pascal**, but it applies to almost every language.
 * On the file **FooIntf.pas** you'll find the *interface* declaration, and the "*Decorable Class*".
-* On the file **FooImpl.pas** you'll find the *interface* implementation class, and some decorators to simulate its usage.
+* On the file **FooImpl.pas** you'll find the *interface* implementation class, and some *decorators* to simulate its usage.
 * The files **"FastDecoratorTest.*"** are a simple Delphi project to test this technique.

+# Conclusion
+This is definitely not a consensual technique, nor does it mean to be.
+If you don't feel at ease with using *protected fields*, don't.
+You don't need this to create *decorators*.
+This only allows saving a small amount of work in some cases.
+If, however, *protected fields* aren't a problem as long as they're used in a controlled and predictable way, then why not?